 Once we are aware of the supplies we will be in touch to arrange a sample visit and a risk assessment visit.
 The cost of the function will be passed to the person(s) who is/are responsible for the supply.
 The fee for a sampling visit is £72 plus additional cost for the laboratory analysis.

 If the supply only serves one domestic dwelling there is no mandatory sampling.
 However, you can request a sample to be taken.

-We can also carry out sampling for other purposes including house sales and can undertake a comprehensive sampling analysis for £164.53.
+We can also carry out sampling for other purposes including house sales and can undertake a comprehensive sampling analysis for £163.01.
 If the sample is urgent and for an extra fee, we can request the lab for quick report.
-If you would like to book a private water supply test please click here.
-We will be in touch to arrange a date for the sample to be taken.
+If you would like to book a private water supply test please use the button below.
+We will be in touch to arrange a date for to sample to be taken.